Story and photos by Dr. Michael Lim The Travelling Gourmet TM

 Each LCA was fitted with three pairs of rocket mounts, at bow, amidship, and stern, wired so that they could be fired in series of pairs from one control point at the stern.
-Plain H -inch ropes were carried by one pair of rockets, affixed to the rocket’s base by a connecting wire.
+Ropes were carried by one pair of rockets, affixed to the rocket’s base by a connecting wire.
 A second pair was rigged for rope of the same size fitted with toggles, small wooden crossbars a few inches long inserted at about one-foot intervals ; the third pair of rockets was attached to light rope ladders with rungs every two feet.
 The rockets were headed by grapnels.
 The rope or ladder for each rocket was coiled in a box directly behind the rocket mount.
 Each craft carried, in addition to the six mounted rockets, a pair of small, hand-projector-type rockets attached to plain ropes.
-These could be easily carried ashore if necessary.
+These mobile launchers could be easily carried ashore if necessary.

 Extension ladders were of two types.
-One, carried by each LCA, consisted of 112 feet of tubular-steel, 4-foot sections weighing 4 pounds each; these ladders were partly assembled in advance in 16-foot lengths.
+One, carried by each LCA, consisted of 112 feet of tubular-steel, 4-foot sections weighing 4 pounds each.
+These ladders were partly assembled in advance in 16-foot lengths.
 For mounting the whole ladder in escalade work, a man would climb to the top of a length, haul up and attach the next 16-foot section, and repeat this process until the necessary height was reached.
 As a final auxiliary for climbing, four DUKWs would come in close behind the first wave, each carrying a 100-foot extension ladder, fire-department type, with three folding sections.
 Two Lewis machine guns were mounted at the top of each of these ladders, which would be particularly useful for getting up supplies.

 Speed was essential for this operation, and the small assault force was equipped for intense speed & shock (SAS) action of limited duration, with a minimum load of supplies and weapons.
 Dressed in fatigue uniform, each Ranger carried only a D-bar for rations, two “pineapple” grenades, and his weapon, normally the M-1 rifle plus ammunition.